adamspanier/Distributed-Systems-Security/Documentation/Milestone1/Timeline.md

 ## 1.1 Determine Python Environment/Emulation Setup (1 Week)

-The group will determine if an existing Python repository will satisfy the requirements for our emulation environment, or if the group needs to code an environment themselves.
+The group will determine if an existing Python repository will satisfy the requirements for our emulation environment or if the group needs to code an environment themselves.
 Existing environments include:
 - [SCADASim](https://github.com/cmu-sei/SCADASim)
 - [Cpppo](https://github.com/pjkundert/cpppo) and [Cpppo-ENIP-API](https://hardconsulting.com/products/6-cpppo-enip-api)